-This Unesco-monument was built in 1664 by the famous architect Philip Vingboons and had been used as offices for the last 100 years, among others by the NV Algemene Hypotheekbank.
+This UNESCO-monument was built in 1664 by the famous architect Philip Vingboons and had been used as offices for the last 100 years, among others by the NV Algemene Hypotheekbank.
 The coach house in the large back garden is believed to be the oldest coach house in Amsterdam.

 The estate is a municipal monument spanning more than 5 hectares and had been used as an office during the last decade.
-Owing to the recent aquisition of 8000 meters of adjacent area from Driebergen, the Bloemenheuvel Estate was awarded the Dutch National Landscape Act-status.
+In part owing to the acquisition of 8,000 metres of adjacent land in 2018 from the municipality of Driebergen, the Bloemenheuvel Estate was awarded the Dutch National Landscape Act-status.

-The M+N building is located right next to the shopping centre ‘De Amsterdamse Poort’.
+The Framebuilding is located right next to the ‘Amsterdamse Poort’ shopping centre.
 Doniger has reached an agreement with the city council of Amsterdam to demolish the building and build a new residential tower with a height of 55 metres.

-This former office building, built in 2001, was originally used by Amsterdam’s Tax Authority.
-In March 2017 Doniger acquired the building that is situated on the corner of the Bijlmerdreef and the Flierbosdreef in Southeast Amsterdam and is opposite the new ING Bank’s International head-office.
-Camelot Real Estate is co-developer and will also participate in 1/3rd of the investment.
+In March 2017, Doniger acquired the building situated at the crossroad of the Bijlmerdreef and the Flierbosdreef in Amsterdam South East, opposite the new ING Bank’s International headquarters.

-The development will realise 397 apartments, varying in size from 32 – 48 m² and is completely in accordance with Amsterdam’s housing and sustainability policy.
-About 70% of the appartments will have a regulated rent.
-The building will start in February 2020, completion expected in September 2021.
-The plinth level will provide a space of 2700 meters of lettable floor area for among others, a catering sector, fitness and other facilities.
+The development will include 397 apartments, varying in size from 32 – 48 m² of usable floor area, completely in accordance with Amsterdam’s housing and sustainability policy.
+About 70% of the apartments will have a regulated rent.
+Construction began in January 2021.
+Completion is expected in November 2022.
+The plinth level will provide 2,700 metres of lettable floor area for, among others, a catering sector, fitness centre, and other facilities.